fnmdx111/Towel/README.md

 Roadmap
 ----

 * Implement some key standard libraries.
+Priority 4.

+* Implement type checking algorithm!
 Priority 5.

-* Implement type checking algorithm!
-Priority 4.

 * The module system needs to be detailed designed.
-Priority 3.5.
+Priority 2.5.
 This is done by now.
 Parts missing: libpath mechanism, and maybe something else.

 * A script that generates std.w and std.e.
 Module `Std` generally covers all the assembly instructions that aren't covered in `asm`.
-Priority 4.
+Priority 2.
+This is also done by now.
+Parts missing: IDK.

 The Future
 ----